A Forever Home for a Husky in need

 Betty came from the Lithgow Council Dog Pound via a kind soul and stayed with us until a new home was found - in Cowra!

-Leo - a black male with blue eyes who stayed with us as a foster dog.
-His new family in Castle Hill collected him in August 2003 and re-named him Phantom.
+Phantom - a black male with blue eyes who stayed with us as a foster dog.
+His new family in Castle Hill collected him in August 2003.

 Kimba is a white female who was surrendered by her owner and went to a family in Cherrybrook.